origami-studios-llc/onboarding/projectLifecycle.md

 ## Project Lifecycle

-At Outlier, all projects are created as tickets through [Zenhub](https://app.zenhub.com/).
+At Crewlogix, all projects are created as tickets through [Zenhub](https://app.zenhub.com/).
 However, not all tickets are "projects".
 There are plenty of one-offs, bug fixes, and small enhancements which need not be classified as a Project.

 To be classified as a Project, a ticket must be one or more of the following:
 * An Epic